El Kseur

-El Kseur is a town in northern Algeria.
+El Kseur (القصر) is a commune in northern Algeria in the Béjaïa Province.
 The Béni Mansour-Bejaïa line serves this community with SNTF rail service.

 Environment

-The relief of El kseur is characterized by its mountainous aspect.
+The relief of El Kseur is characterized by its mountainous aspect.
 Indeed, the town is located in a narrow valley between the Ibarissen massif (the last rocky massif of Djurdjura in the east before the Gouraya massif) and the first comforts of the Babors in the South East as well as a bed Of wadi important that separates the city center to the city Berchiche one of the oldest cities of the city.

 Hydrography

-The hydrographic network contains a large drainage basin, namely the Oued-Soummam basin.
-The town of El kseur is supplied with water by the dam of Tichy-haf located in the locality of Bouhamza.
+The hydrographic network contains a large drainage basin, namely the Soummam basin.
+The town of El Kseur is supplied with water by the Tichy-Haf Dam located in the locality of Bouhamza.
 The dam is fed by the rain and melt water of the Djurdjura's nival coat.
 It has a storage capacity of 150 million m3 and supplies the wilaya of Béjaïa with 20,000 m3 / day.